 - Replace expensive course materials

-- Demonstrate the most viability and impact at the pre-award interview meeting
+- Demonstrate the most viability and impact at the pre-selection interview

-Each incentive award winner will be required to create a timeline for completion and submit it to the OER team upon acceptance of the award before any funds will be disbursed.
-Each winner will have up to 3 semesters (not including summer term) from the time of the award to complete the project, implement the OER in a class, and complete the final report.
-Awards for projects not completed within the time frame will be forfeited unless other arrangements have been made and agreed to by both the applicant and the OER team.
+Each participant will be required to create a timeline for completion and submit it to the OER team upon agreeing to participate in the program before any funds will be disbursed.
+Each participant will have up to 3 semesters (not including summer term) to complete the project, implement the OER in a class, and complete the final report.
+Compensation for projects not completed within the time frame will be forfeited unless other arrangements have been made and agreed to by both the applicant and the OER team.

 Librarians will help faculty search for open access materials and navigate copyright issues.
 Instructional designers will help faculty organize developed or curated resources, remix and adapt chosen textbooks, and assist in creating supplemental learning components/materials if needed.
 They will also assist in checking materials for accessibility and compliance.
 Additional meetings with the team as well as with a member of the bookstore team may be recommended.

-OER Adoption awards are dispersed in three phases:
+OER Adoption compensation will be disbursed in three phases:

 - $1000 upon meeting with the team and submitting the textbook and/or course content outline and sources